MatheusCTorres/exercices-solved-in-python/list/README.md

 3. Insert elements in a list.

-4. Print the values ​​of a list.
+4. Print the values of a list.

-5. Print te max in a list.
+5. Print the max in a list.

 6. Calculate the average and standard deviation in a list of notes.